 It can be tempting to think these changes are too small to make a difference.

 While it’s true that optimizing our surroundings won’t solve all challenges (we all know it’s not that simple, unfortunately), when used consistently and in combination with other behavioural approaches progress begins to happen.
+If you’re exploring how lifestyle affects body changes in midlife, you might enjoy my post on why we gain weight during menopause

 As with all things related to changing our habits different approaches work for different people and some of us may be more affected by our surroundings than others.